joeslash/excel-vba-wa-bot/README.md

 'Google Chrome Version 117.0.5938.132 (Official Build) (64-bit)

+Important !!
+Use English Language on WhatsApp App on your device

 1. Install Microsoft .net framework 3.5
 - Control Panel\All Control Panel Items\Programs and Features